-This group contains senior administrators and members across key stake-holders in diversity work at Elon, including the Diversity Centers, Student Life, Provost’s Office, Admissions and Advancement.
-This team looks at the larger overarching goals related to diversity and inclusion work at Elon.
+This group contains senior administrators and members across key stake-holders in diversity work at Elon, including the Division of Inclusive Excellence, Diversity Centers, Student Life, Provost’s Office, Admissions and Advancement.
+This team looks at the larger overarching goals related to diversity, equity and inclusion work at Elon.

 Sexual Assault & Gender Issues Committee (SAGIC)